Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: 2. Classification of lasers

 First, we briefly summarize the Arecchi's classification of lasers, which employs three decay rates \cite{Arecchi1984,Arecchi2012}: photon $\gamma_c$, polarization $\gamma_\perp$, and population inversion (carrier) decay rates $\gamma_\|$.
 Lasers are classified as follows:

 (i) Class-A lasers ($\gamma_\perp,\gamma_\|\gg\gamma_c$): When the photon decay rate from a cavity is much smaller than the other decay rates, the adiabatic elimination of both polarization and carrier degrees of freedom from the Maxwell-Bloch equation is possible.
 The class-A laser dynamics are described solely with the cavity photons (field).
-Since the approximated photon equation of motion represents equilibrium dynamics (satisfy the detailed-balance condition), the photon statistics are obtained analytically with the master equation \cite{Scully1967} or the Fokker-Planck equation approach \cite{Lax1967,Risken1996,Haken2012}.
+Since the approximated photon equation of motion represents equilibrium dynamics (satisfy the detailed-balance condition), the photon statistics are obtained analytically with the master equation \cite{Scully1967,Takemura2021} or the Fokker-Planck equation approach \cite{Lax1967,Risken1996,Haken2012}.
 Furthermore, since the analogy between the lasing transition and second-order phase transition is transparent, the GL theory of lasers has been established for class-A lasers \cite{Graham1970,DeGiorgio1970}.

-(ii) Class-B lasers ($\gamma_\perp\gg\gamma_c\gtrsim\gamma_\|$): Since the polarization decay (dephasing) is much faster than the other dynamics, the adiabatic elimination of the polarization from the Maxwell-Bloch equations results in the Statz-deMars rate equations for photon $I$ and carrier number $N$ \cite{Rice1994}, which are the commonly used rate equations for semiconductor lasers.
+(ii) Class-B lasers ($\gamma_\perp\gg\gamma_c\gtrsim\gamma_\|$): Since the polarization decay (dephasing) is much faster than the other dynamics, the adiabatic elimination of the polarization from the Maxwell-Bloch equations results in the Statz-deMars rate equations for the photon number (field intensity) $I$ and carrier number (population inversion) $N$ \cite{Rice1994}, which are the commonly used rate equations for semiconductor lasers.
 Since the photon and carrier dynamics of class-B lasers are non-equilibrium (violate the detailed-balance condition), their photon statistics cannot be obtained analytically.
-Additionally, class-B lasers exhibit photon-carrier damped oscillation around the lasing threshold, which is known as relaxation oscillation \cite{Takemura2012,Wang2015}.
+Additionally, class-B lasers exhibit photon-carrier damped oscillation around the lasing threshold, which is known as photon-carrier relaxation oscillation \cite{Takemura2012,Wang2015}.

 Importantly, in this paper, we assume that the dephasing rate $\gamma_\perp$ is always much larger than the other decay rates and that the polarization degree of freedom is adiabatically eliminated.
 Thus, we do not consider class-C lasers, where all three decay rates are on the same order.